DWLL

-DWLL (94.7 FM), broadcasting as Mellow 94.7 BFM, is a radio station owned by FBS Radio Network and operated by Prage Management Corporation.
-Its studios and transmitter are located in Unit 908, Paragon Plaza Building, EDSA, Mandaluyong.
+DWLL (94.7 FM), broadcasting as Mellow 947 BFM, is a radio station owned by FBS Radio Network and operated by Abante-Bilyonaryo Group.
+Its studio and transmitter are located in Unit 908, Paragon Plaza Building, EDSA cor.
+Reliance St., Mandaluyong.

 History

 1973–2006: Mellow Touch

 The station began its broadcast in 1973 as WLL 94.7 or Mellow Touch 94.7.
 It is the Philippines' pioneering easy-listening radio station that only relied on spinners and a newscaster in its programming.
 While most radio stations' format at that time was predominantly strident, Mellow Touch capitalized on a "more music, less talk" programming strategy.
 This formula proved successful as other radio stations followed suit after the fact.
 It has, since, established itself as the station for relaxing and feel-good music.
 At that time, their studios were located at the now-demolished Philippine Communications Center building (PHILCOMCEN) in Pasig.

 Former DWBL disc jockey Butch Gonzales provided pre-recorded voiceovers to bridge segues between songs and to serve the purpose of occasional time-checks, usually at the "Top" and "Bottom" of certain hours of each day.
 Gonzales' voice also became the Mellow Touch's signature, as he softly reminded the loyal listeners of tunes for "a walk in the park" or "a bike ride along the boulevard", every hour as the station ID and jingle played.
 The sound of his voice would gradually transition to “natural,” soft and sentimental music that was clearly associated with this FM station at the time.
 The station's top of the hour ID became one of the most recognizable radio anthems on Philippine FM radio.
-The jingle, with the lyrics, "You are the minstrel... and I your guitar…", was produced by Dallas-based TM Studios (formerly TM Productions).
+The jingle, with the lyrics, "You are the minstrel... and I your guitar...", was produced by Dallas-based TM Studios (formerly TM Productions).
 The lyrics from this radio branding image were specifically customized and altered to meet Mellow Touch's programming philosophy, called "The Mellow Sound".
 The jingle eventually became the station's most iconic trademark.